gustavdelius/mizerUR/README.md

 <!-- badges: end -->

+**The extension mechanism in mizer has evolved further.
+This package is now obsolete.**

 This is an extension package for the mizer package
 <https://sizespectrum.org/mizer/>.
 Mizer has a size-structured
 planktonic resource.
 With this extension you can also model any number